-To browse the OSPF LSDB Table, you first must select which browse method you want to use in the Search Type field.
-The choices are All, Area ID, Advertise Router ID, LSDB, Area ID & Advertise Router ID, Area ID & LSDB, and Advertise Router ID, LSDB.
+To browse the OSPF LSDB Table, first select which browse method to use in the Search Type field.
+The choices are All, Area ID, Advertise Router ID, LSDB, Area ID & Advertise Router ID, Area ID & LSDB, and Advertise Router ID & LSDB.

-If Area ID is selected as the browse method, you must enter the IP address in the Area ID field, and then click Find.
+If Area ID is selected as the browse method, users must enter the IP address in the Area ID field, and then click Find.

 If Adv.
-Router ID is selected, you must enter the IP address in the Advertisement Router ID field, and then click Find.
+Router ID is selected, users must enter the IP address in the Advertisement Router ID field, and then click Find.

-If LSDB is selected, you must select the type of link state (RtrLink, NetLink, Summary, ASSummary and ASExtLink) in the LSDB Type field, and then click Find.
+If LSDB is selected, users must select the type of link state (RtrLink, NetLink, Summary, ASSummary and ASExtLink) in the LSDB Type field, and then click Find.